Beat 'em up: Traditional beat 'em ups (early 2000s to present)

 Zeno Clash (2009) features beat 'em up gameplay from a first-person perspective.

 On the urban-themed side of the genre was the Yakuza series (2005 debut), which combined elaborate crime thriller plots and detailed interactive environments with street brawling action.
 Rockstar Games' The Warriors (based on the 1979 movie of the same name), released in 2005, featured large scale brawling in 3D environments interspersed with other activities such as chase sequences.
 The game also featured a more traditional side-scrolling beat 'em up Armies of the Night as bonus content, which was acclaimed along with the main game and was later released on the PlayStation Portable.

 Guacamelee!
-(2013) is a brawling-based game based on luchadors fashioned after a Metroid-style adventure game.
+(2013) is a brawling-based game based on luchadors fashioned after a Metroid-style game.

 Capcom's Viewtiful Joe (2003), directed by Devil May Cry creator Hideki Kamiya, used cel-shaded graphics and innovative gameplay features (such as the protagonist's special powers) to "reinvigorate" its traditional 2D scrolling formula.
 Releases such as God Hand in 2006 and MadWorld in 2009 were seen as parodies of violence in popular culture, earning both games praise for not taking themselves as seriously as early beat 'em up games.
-Classic beat 'em ups have been re-released on services such as the Virtual Console and Xbox Live Arcade; critics reaffirmed the appeal of some, while the appeal of others has been deemed to have diminished with time.
+Classic beat 'em ups have been re-released on services such as the Virtual Console and Xbox Live Arcade.
+Critics reaffirmed the appeal of some, while the appeal of others has been deemed to have diminished with time.
 Although the genre lacks the same presence it did in the late 1980s, some titles such as Viewtiful Joe and God Hand kept the traditional beat 'em up genre alive.